We want submissions that are centered around original phenomenological descriptions

 More generally, we want submissions that stay close to the phenomenon itself in order to be faithful to it and describe it vividly to others.
 We are interested in the application of phenomenology’s insights and the generation of detailed, rigorous, extended descriptions of the lived world, which can be expressed in terms of essences or manifold matrices of meaning.
 Descriptions may arise from phenomenological reflection broadly construed, so long as the phenomenon itself remains the chief focus of the paper.

-- A detailed, rigorous, extended, and original description of a phenomenon in the lived world;
+- A detailed, rigorous, extended, and original description of a phenomenon in the lived world; and

 In the spirit of collaborative phenomenology, paper commentators for BTTTT!
-2018 will view these descriptions in light of their rigor, originality, and the application of method.
+2019 will view these descriptions in light of their rigor, originality, and the application of method.
 In other words, commentators for this panel will act more as collaborators helping to extend, refine and deepen a paper’s description.
 Criticisms of textual interpretation are welcome so long as they further the aim of collaborative inquiry into phenomenological method.
 What we don’t want →